kinow/nestor/readme.md

 # License

 Licensed under the MIT License.
-See LICENSE.txt.
+See LICENSE.txt